septor/cherrytree/README.md

 ## Disclaimer

 I am not affiliated with the developer of CherryTree.
-Direct all issues with this to the issues section of this repo, and not the developer of the game!
+Direct all issues with these pprojects to the issues section of this repo, and not the developer of the game!

-## Missing or invalid requirements

-Submit an issue.
-The data is pulled from the Official Wiki of the game, so it's possible things there are outdated and I have bad information.

 # CherryTree Game!